Rigidity around Poisson Submanifolds: Remarks, examples and applications

 So, for fixed points, Theorem \ref{The_normal_form_theorem} gives: \begin{corollary} Let $(M,\pi)$ be a Poisson manifold with a fixed point $x$ for which the isotropy Lie algebra $\mathfrak{g}_x$ is compact and its center is at most one-dimensional.
-Then $\pi$ is rigid around $x$ and an open around $x$ is Poisson diffeomorphic to an open around $0$ in the linear Poisson manifold $(\mathfrak{g}_x^*,\pi_{\mathfrak{g}_x})$. \end{corollary}
+Then $\pi$ is rigid around $x$, and an open set around $x$ is Poisson diffeomorphic to a neighborhood of $0$ in the linear Poisson manifold $(\mathfrak{g}_x^*,\pi_{\mathfrak{g}_x})$. \end{corollary}

 The linearization result in the semisimple case is Conn's theorem \cite{Conn} and the case when the isotropy has a one-dimensional center is a consequence of the smooth Levi decomposition theorem of Monnier and Zung \cite{Monnier}.